How to Plan a Successful Campus Tour of Boston’s Top Colleges

 Visit the Massachusetts Institute of Technology in Cambridge to learn about its prestigious academic programs, admissions process, and campus life.
 Students who are interested in science, engineering, and research will especially benefit from visiting their campus.

-When you book a visit, your students will receive a 75-minute tour which includes the Stratton Student Center, Zesiger Athletic Center, and Kresge Auditorium.
+On-campus tours are suspended due to the global pandemic, but you can plan and schedule a self-guided tour for your group.
+For future reference, when you book a visit, your students will receive a 75-minute tour which includes the Stratton Student Center, Zesiger Athletic Center, and Kresge Auditorium.

 MIT will waive the tour fees it’s booked by a teacher or school counselor.
 There are specific times of the year when campus visits can not be accommodated, so read their guidelines carefully before requesting a date.